OpenNTI/nti.docs.platform.enduser/adminguide/admindash.rst

 Your Dashboard
 ==============

-Your dashboard opens by default within the suite of admin tools.
+Your dashboard tab opens by default within the suite of admin tools.

 The dashboard offers visual analytics of